vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

     The payments module can now process the transaction.

 And by the end of this process you may [check the result.](https://developers.vtex.com/docs/guides/create-a-regular-order-using-the-checkout-api#checking-the-result)

-[block:callout]
-{
-  "type": "warning",
-  "body": "For any authentication required by the APIs presented in this tutorial, you must provide a valid `appToken` and `appKey` registered in the **License Manager** module of your account and empowered with enough permissions.
-Learn more in this article about [Roles.](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc#)"
+>⚠️ For any authentication required by the APIs presented in this tutorial, you must provide a valid `appToken` and `appKey` registered in the **License Manager** module of your account and empowered with enough permissions.
+Learn more in this article about [Roles.](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc#)
-}
-[/block]

 ## 1. Simulate a cart